Photo: Keith Stanley / Quick Draw Photography

 About Garden State Rollergirls

 Garden State Rollergirls are New Jersey’s premier all-women flat track roller derby league, consisting of approximately 40 skaters.
 The league has two traveling teams, the all-star Ironbound Maidens and the B-team, the Brick City Bruisers.
-In addition, there are two home teams, the Northern Nightmares and the Jersey City Bridge and Pummel, who bout against each other throughout the season.
+In addition, there are three home teams, the Northern Nightmares, the Jersey City Bridge and Pummel, and the newest home team the Gateway Grim Reapers, who bout against each other throughout the season.

 GSR is in Division 2 of the Women’s Flat Track Derby Association (WFTDA).